-Piast Institute is the only independent think tank and research center in North America devoted to Polish and Polish American affairs.
-It is also one of fifty-six United States Census Bureau Census Information Centers, the only such center with a special focus on a major European ethnic group.
+Piast Institute is national research center devoted to Polish and Polish American affairs.
+It is also one of fifty United States Census Bureau Information Centers (CIC) and the only one located in Michigan.

 The Piast Institute is also officially certified by the Department of Citizenship and Immigration as a designated assistance site with trained staff to help immigrants with visa, documentation and status issues.